Tips to reduce personal income tax

 Deductions on employment expenses

 If you are required by your employer to work from home and the resulting incremental home office expenses (such as electricity and telecommunication charges) are not reimbursed by your employer, you can claim these expenses as a tax deduction.
-Supporting documents must be kept and submitted when requested.
+Supporting documents must be kept for 5 years and submitted when requested.

 For most of these expenses, you would only be able to claim the difference in the bill amount compared to before working from home.